TotalEnergies: 2021–present: Rebranding to TotalEnergies

 On 21 February 2024, TotalEnergies and Airbus entered a strategic partnership to meet emission-reduction goals through the use of sustainable aviation fuels (SAF).
 TotalEnergies will provide more than 50% of Airbus' European fuel requirements.
 Compared to fossil fuels, SAF can reduce CO_{2} emissions by up to 90%.
 TotalEnergies and QatarEnergy entered an agreement on 6 March 2024 to purchase participating interests in South Africa's Orange Basin offshore oil field.
 Under the agreement, TotalEnergies will have the exclusive right to operate its wells in Block 3B/4B with a 33% interest holding, while QatarEnergy will receive a 24% interest in the same block.
 On 22 April 2024, OmanLNG and TotalEnergies signed a deal in which OmanLNG will provide 800,000 metric tons of liquefied natural gas.
 On 14 November 2024, TotalEnergies announced that it will fill all of its upstream assets with real-time methane leak detection equipment by 2025 to help minimize the emissions.
 This is expected to help the company in its target of slashing methane emissions to nearly zero percent by 2030.
 On 15 November 2024, TotalEnergies, BP, Shell and Equinor promised to invest $500 million to increase the access to affordable energy, focusing primarily in sub-Saharan Africa, south and southeast Asia.
 This would include domestic solar energy systems, micro-electricity grids, energy production, transport, logistics and storage, e-mobility technologies, and modern cooking fuels such as liquefied petroleum gas (LPG).
 On 3 December 2024 TotalEnergies announced its plans to build a 0.3 gigawatt (GW) solar park in Saudi Arabia, while another leading company from France EDF has been assigned to build two solar parks with a total of 1.4 GW.

-In January 2025, TotalEnergies sold all of its service stations to Coly Energy Mali, a subsidiary managed by the Beninese company Bénin Petro.

-On February 18, 2025, TotalEnergies confirmed its departure from Burkina Faso, after 70 years of presence, in Burkina Faso.
+In January 2025, TotalEnergies sold all of its service stations in Mali to Coly Energy Mali, a subsidiary managed by the Beninese company Bénin Petro.
+On 18 February 2025, TotalEnergies confirmed its departure from Burkina Faso, after 70 years of presence, in Burkina Faso.

+TotalEnergies was accused by the French court in October 2025 of having misled consumers with its environmental claims.
+They were told to remove messages of wanting to reach carbon neutrality by 2050 from the company website.
+It is the first time that the french "greenwashing" law has been imposed on a fossil fuel company.

+In December 2025, the company terminated its ADR program and converted all ADRs into ordinary shares.
+As a reason, the company stated that the investor base is increasingly located in North America, with around 40.8% of the company being owned by North American investors, compared to 24.6% held by French investors, including employees.

+In March 2026, the US President Donald Trump paid TotalEnergies $928 million to stop the wind project and fossil fuel investment planned for the US east cost.
+The money was reimbursed on the condition that it be used to reinvest in hydrocarbon projects.